nus-cs2103-AY2324S1/ip/docs/README.md

 Format: `event (String name) /from (Date start) /to (Date end)`

 Events are a class of task that lasts from one date to another.
+*The two dates must be chronological in order (the event cannot start after it ends).*
 ```
 event Go on SEP, hopefully /from 2024-08-12 /to 2025-01-12